0JK0/Projects/README.md

 - ### Snake Game
 	- Description: A simple Snake Game, Not totally functional
-	- Fetures: Most of the original snake features except for the death after hitting yourself
+	- Features: Most of the original snake features except for the death after hitting yourself
 	- Usage: Clone the repository and run it.
 	- Note: Abandoned because it became a big mess and wanted to move to other projects i could actually learn something useful from